A Shorthand Guide

 ~ Mention of an outstanding award or special recognition.

-~ You need an introduction for a gathering of friends or colleagues.
+~ You might need an introduction for a gathering of friends or colleagues.

-~ Your industry or community is honoring your successful career.
+~ Your industry or community may wish to honor your career or volunteerism.

-~ When your family and friends need to prepare your eulogy.
+~ Eventually, your family and friends will need to prepare your eulogy.

 Copyright 2017 @ Imaginings.
 All rights reserved.